arsedler9/nlb-lightning/README.md

 We provide an example training script for the `SequentialAutoencoder` at `scripts/train_sae.py`.
 Your script may be different, depending on the hyperparameters of your model and the specific callbacks or other `pytorch_lightning` features that you choose to use.
 Training logs and checkpoints will be stored in the `RUNS_HOME` directory that you specify in `.env`.
 Inside `RUNS_HOME`, each run will be stored at `{run_tag}/{data_tag}`, where `data_tag` is resolved using the f-string in the [Preprocessing section](#preprocessing).
 After training, the output of each model in a `run_tag` directory is written to a shared `submission-{phase}.h5` file, which can be uploaded directly to EvalAI.

 For those with the resources to train multiple models in parallel, we provide a second training script (`scripts/train_sae_all.py`) which uses `ray.tune` to train a model on each of the 28 NLB splits and save all rate estimates to the relevant submission file.

+# Citation
+If you use this code in published work, please cite